ualsg/ualsg.netlify.app/content/opportunities/phd.md

 ### Preparing your application

-PhD applications are examined carefully.
+PhD applications are examined carefully by the department and college.
 You can be sure that your application will be given adequate attention, however, generic applications and those without a clear motivation and understanding of the scope of our work, and those that do not demonstrate research affinity, are routinely rejected.

-Prospective candidates who did a bit of research on what we do and those that are able to exhibit their aptitude for research and motivate their wish to join us in particular have a much better chance getting admitted into the doctoral programme.
+Prospective candidates who did a bit of research on what we do and those that are able to demonstrate their aptitude for research and motivate their wish to join us in particular have a much better chance getting admitted into the doctoral programme.
 This is most evident from a tailored and research-focused application pertaining to our Lab, university and Singapore (more about that in the continuation).

 When applying for a PhD, please prepare your CV (in particular, highlight your computational and research skills, and any publications you may have), accompanied by: